Culture of New Mexico: New Mexican Spanish

 Before the middle of the 18th century, there is little evidence of the deletion and occasional epenthesis of y and ll in contact with front vowels, although that is a characteristic of modern New Mexican and northern Mexican Spanish.
-The presence of such deletion in areas close and historically connected to New Mexico makes it unlikely that New Mexicans independently developed this feature.
+The presence of such a deletion in areas close and historically connected to New Mexico makes it unlikely that New Mexicans independently developed this feature.
 Although colonial New Mexico had a very low rate of internal migration, trade connections with Chihuahua were strengthening during this time.
 Many of the people who moved into New Mexico were traders from Chihuahua, who became socially very prominent.
 They likely introduced the weakening of y and ll to New Mexico, where it was adapted by the rest of the community.

 New Mexico's 1848 annexation by the U.S. led to a greater exposure to English.
 Nevertheless, the late-19th-century saw the development of print media, which allowed New Mexican Spanish to resist assimilation toward American English for many decades.
 The 1911 Encyclopædia Britannica, for instance, noted, "About one-tenth of the Spanish-American and Indian population [of New Mexico] habitually use the English language."
 At the beginning of the 20th century, there was an attempt by both Anglos and Hispanos to link New Mexico's history and language to Spain rather than Mexico.
 This led to the occasional use of vosotros rather than ustedes in some newspaper ads.
 Since vosotros isn't actually part of New Mexican Spanish, in these advertisements it was used interchangeably with ustedes, occasionally with both being used in the same ad.
 That artificial usage differs drastically from the natural usage of vosotros in Spain.

-After 1917, Spanish usage in the public sphere began to decline and it was banned in schools, with students often being punished for speaking the language.
+After 1917, Spanish usage in the public sphere began to decline, and it was banned in schools, with students often being punished for speaking the language.
 This punishment was occasionally physical.
 Newspapers published in Spanish switched to English or went out of business.
 From then on, Spanish became a language of home and community.
 The advance of English-language broadcast media accelerated the decline.
 Since then, New Mexican Spanish has been undergoing a language shift, with Hispanos gradually shifting towards English.
 In addition, New Mexican Spanish faces pressure from Standard and Mexican Spanish.
 Younger generations tend to use more Anglicisms and Mexican and standard Spanish forms.
 The words most characteristic of Traditional New Mexican Spanish, with few exceptions, are less likely to be found in the speech of young people.
 This is in part due to language attrition.
 The decline in Spanish exposure in the home creates a vacuum, into which "English and Mexican Spanish flow easily."

 New Mexican linguist and folklorist Rubén Cobos published the first dictionary of New Mexican Spanish, A Dictionary of New Mexico and Southern Colorado Spanish.